Shapes-16

 Training differently: between project-based pedagogy and mentoring

 María Angélica and Inès haven't completely put away their teaching hats - quite the opposite, in fact.
-They have both worked on the design of the pedagogical model for the new AIRE Master's degree in global health, in collaboration with the Master's teaching team and students. «We worked hard to design a coherent model, based on feedback from students.
+They have both worked on the design of the pedagogical model for the new AIRE Master's degree in global health, in collaboration with the Master's teaching team and students. «We have worked hard to design a coherent model, based on feedback from students.
 This is very important so that we can improve our approach each time.», explains María Angélica.

-In Master 1, she teaches a course in sustainability science. «Sixteen nationalities are represented in this Master's course, and we have taken into account students» demands in this area: they needed an approach to the environment that was not only biological but also (multi-) cultural.
-Today, we use project-based teaching in this course: students identify a problem that speaks to them, that is close to their hearts, and try to find a solution."
+In Master 1, she teaches a course in sustainability science. «Sixteen nationalities are represented in this Master's course, and we have taken account of students» demands in this area: they needed an approach to the environment that was not only biological but also (multi-) cultural.
+Today, we use project-based teaching in this course: the students identify a problem that speaks to them, that is close to their hearts, and try to find a solution.»

 Building bridges between teachers and disciplines